ciscoketcheon/Email-Monitoring/README.md

 The script monitors email deliverability and handles these scenarios:

-- Normal: Email is sent successfully; the script logs a success message and resets failure count.
+- **Normal**: Email is sent successfully; the script logs a success message and resets failure count.
-- Error (Server Down): SMTP server is unreachable or down, causing connection failures; the script logs the failure and increments failure count.
+- **Error (Server Down)**: SMTP server is unreachable or down, causing connection failures; the script logs the failure and increments failure count.
-- Brown-out (Port or Service Unavailable): SMTP server IP is reachable, but port 25 is not accepting connections; treated as a failure.
+- **Brown-out (Port or Service Unavailable)**: SMTP server IP is reachable, but port 25 is not accepting connections; treated as a failure.
-- Failure Limit Exceeded: When the number of consecutive failures exceeds RETRY_LIMIT, the script sends an SNMP trap alerting that email deliverability checks have failed, then resets failure count.
+- **Failure Limit Exceeded**: When the number of consecutive failures exceeds RETRY_LIMIT, the script sends an SNMP trap alerting that email deliverability checks have failed, then resets failure count.
-- SNMP Trap Sending Errors: The script handles errors when sending SNMP traps, such as missing snmptrap binary or invalid command arguments, and logs the error without crashing.
+- **SNMP Trap Sending Errors**: The script handles errors when sending SNMP traps, such as missing snmptrap binary or invalid command arguments, and logs the error without crashing.

 ---